Chowdhury-DSP/BYOD/README.md

 $ cmake --build build --config Release --parallel 4
 ```

+BYOD requires CMake version 3.15 or higher, however, BYOD
+CLAP builds require CMake 3.21 or higher.
+CLAP builds can
+be disabled by adding `-DBYOD_BUILD_CLAP=OFF` to the first
+CMake command.

 After a successful build, the resulting plugin binaries will be located in
 `build/BYOD_artefacts`.